 (This is the FIRST Memorial/Monument that Michael built.)

 Michael is the Founder, Originator, Creator, Co-designer and Fundraiser for THE FLIGHT 93 MEMORIAL in Union City, California which was built to honor Heroes of 9/11.
 After contacting the local families of the Heroes, and getting their approval and support, Michael contacted Union City, CA (the city of Hayward, CA had already turned the project down) and they enthusiastically approved of the Memorial.
 After 5+ years spending hundreds of hours of time and effort, and with the aid of a lot of good people and organizations, The Flight 93 Memorial, Union City, California was completed and dedicated on Saturday, 8 Dec 2007.
+This is the FIRST 9/11 Memorial built and dedicated in the World.
 For more information, to donate, and to get involved please visit: The Flight 93 Memorial, Union City California

 VETERAN TICKETS FOUNDATON (VetTix.org & Hero’s Wish):